Is there such a thing as over-brushing?

 You may not really have thought about this, but your toothbrush plays a considerable role too.

-Some electric toothbrushes have the advantage of a built in pressure sensor that tells you if you are scrubbing too hard.
+Some electric toothbrushes have the advantage of a built in pressure sensor.
+The sensor will alert you if you are brushing too hard.

 The next factor to consider are the bristles on the brush head.
 You want soft bristles, rather than hard or firm ones.